asyncrogee/digital-garden/README.md

 # This is the repository for my Learning Notes from Obsidian.
 You can view my notes here: https://jrogeet-notes.vercel.app/

-### Warning ⚠️
+### ⚠️ Warning
-It currently has some performance issues due to some errors when publishing it with Vercel.
+You will experience some performance issues due to some errors when publishing it with Vercel.
 Which will be fixed as soon as I got some spare time.
 ---